-The next two ingredients are turkey and chicken meals.
-Poultry meals are both considered meat concentrates and contain nearly 300% more protein than fresh poultry.
+The next two ingredients include turkey meal and chicken meal.
+Poultry meal is considered a meat concentrate and contains nearly 300% more protein than fresh poultry.

 The fifth ingredient includes sweet potato.
 Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
 They are naturally rich in dietary fiber and beta carotene.

-The sixth item includes potato.
+The sixth ingredient includes potatoes.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

 In any case, eggs are easy to digest and have an exceptionally high biological value.